Luca06Luwa/Luca06Luwa/README.md

 Hello there.
 I'm Luca06Luwa.
 Founder and CEO of Abyssal Studios.
 ---

-I have been a working on code for a few years now and I'm still terrible at coding.
+I have been in the coding space for a while now and I still suck at it.

 ---
 ### Stuff I’m currently working on:

+- Converting the written Linux Guides into an automated shell script.

-- Other small shitty projects that don't work.
+- Some small shitty projects that don't work.
 (Most of the time).

 ---
 ### Archived projects or projects that I don't want to work on anymore: